 Our board of directors has adopted a resolution that renounces our interest or expectancy in, or in being offered an opportunity to participate in, business opportunities, and provides that none of Blackstone or its affiliates, our directors or any person our directors control must refrain from competing with us or present to us such business opportunities.
-Under this resolution Blackstone and its affiliates and our directors or any person our directors control would not be obligated to present to us opportunities unless those opportunities are expressly offered to such person in his or her capacity as a director or officer and intended exclusively for us or any of our subsidiaries, and those persons will be able to engage in competing activities without any restriction imposed as a result of Blackstone's or its affiliates' status as a stockholder or Blackstone's affiliates' status as our officers or directors.
+Under this resolution Blackstone and its affiliates and our directors or any person our directors control would not be obligated to present to us opportunities unless those opportunities are expressly offered to such person in his or her capacity as a director or officer and intended exclusively for us or any of our subsidiaries, and those persons will be able to engage in competing activities without any restriction imposed as a result of Blackstone's or its affiliates' status as a stockholder or Blackstone's status as our officers or directors.

-We may co-invest with Blackstone affiliates in real estate-related securities and such investments may be in different parts of the capital structure of an issuer and may otherwise involve conflicts of interest.
+We co-invest with Blackstone affiliates in real estate-related securities and such investments may be in different parts of the capital structure of an issuer and may otherwise involve conflicts of interest.
 When we hold investments in which Other Blackstone Accounts have a different principal investment, conflicts of interest may arise between us and Other Blackstone Accounts, and the Adviser may take actions that are adverse to us.

-We may also co-invest with Other Blackstone Accounts in investments that are suitable for both us and such Other Blackstone Accounts.
+We also co-invest with Other Blackstone Accounts in investments that are suitable for both us and such Other Blackstone Accounts.
 We and/or the Other Blackstone Accounts may make and/or hold investments at different levels of an issuer's capital structure, which may include us making one or more investments directly or indirectly relating to portfolio entities of Other Blackstone Accounts and vice versa.
 To the extent we hold interests that are different (including with respect to their relative seniority) than those held by such Other Blackstone Accounts, the Adviser and its affiliates may be presented with decisions when our interests and the interests of the Other Blackstone Accounts are in conflict.
+In order to mitigate any such conflicts of interest, we may recuse ourselves from participating in any decisions relating or with respect to such securities held by such Other Blackstone Accounts (notwithstanding that if such Other Blackstone Accounts maintain voting rights with respect to the securities they hold) or, if we do not recuse ourselves, Blackstone may be required to take action where it will have conflicting loyalties between its duties to us and to such Other Blackstone Accounts, which may adversely impact us.